Oil falls on U.S. crude stock build, Delta variant spread - Up News Info

 The World Health Organization is calling for a halt on COVID-19 vaccine boosters until at least the end of September as the gap between vaccinations in wealthy and poor countries widens.

-Also weighing on oil prices was a report from ADP showing U.S. private payrolls increased far less than expected in July and comments from Federal Reserve Vice Chair Richard Clarida that the U.S. central bank should be in the position to begin raising interest rates in 2023.
+Also weighing on oil prices was a report from ADP showing U.S. private payrolls increased far less than expected in July.

 Advertisement